Legoland Windsor

 Dragon's Apprentice

-The twists turn, and spirals of a miniature rollercoaster can be enjoyed while the Magic Kingdom Castle is in view.
+The twists, turns, and spirals of a miniature rollercoaster can be enjoyed while the Magic Kingdom Castle is in view.
 It's ideal for short thrillers as you go twice around the track.

 Mia's Riding Adventure